DigitalPublishingToolkit/TOD29GOODDATA/md/book.md

 | **Box 1: What is ‘Public Energy Data’?**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                       |
 |------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | Energy data typically refers to information over time regarding the level of energy consumption, generation, quality,[^05chapter5_5] and price.
 When coupled with metadata (such as consumer location or demographics), this data can yield valuable insights for researchers, and policymakers in domains such as urban planning, demography, and sociology.
 We use the prefix ‘*public’* to refer to energy data which is freely and publicly available.
 This can be contrasted to proprietary data held by privately owned retailers or within government departments.
 Public refers to both the state of accessibility and the process of making otherwise enclosed data freely available. |

-<br /> Market design decisions in the 1990s mean that key parameters of the
+*Box 1: What is ‘Public Energy Data’?*

-energy markets are published online.
+Market design decisions in the 1990s mean that key parameters of the energy markets are published online.
 The Federal regulator AEMO publishes energy consumption and wholesale price across regions (such as New South Wales) and updates this information every five minutes. energy